 At this tier, you can charge quite a bit and get perks.
 Good hotels / rooms.
 Less connecting flights, perhaps business class.
 At this tier you’re more than likely represented by an agency that does a lot of your negotiations.
 The agency will more than likely charge full day rates for your work + getting paid when you’re traveling.
 Expect to pay minimum $1,200+ USD at this tier per day for talent.
 Negotiations can occur but at this tier there’s quite a bit of demand so it’ll be difficult.

 Multi day live esports events vs online pay rates

-9/10 times you’re going to get fixed pay per day for live events.
+You’re going to more than likely get fixed pay per day for live events.
 For example, if the event is 7 days and your day rate is $1,000.
 Your pay for the event will be $7,000 + travel + accommodations + stipends (stipends may vary from event to event).
 Don’t fly to the event for free and don’t pay for your own hotel.
 Live events always pay more as there’s a considerably opportunity cost for the caster / talent.

 Online generally pays less as there’s less to do + travel isn’t a thing.
 Generally online pay can be day rates, by match type (ie bo3) or full event (XYZ $ for the tournament).